rm511130/PCF4CAS/README.md

 ### LAB-3: The Developer's Haiku - "Here is my source code, Run it on the cloud for me, I do not care how."

 Let's continue from Lab-2 by grabbing some code from github.
+Continue using your Ubuntu VM.

 ```
 cf target -s development